 As can be seen on page 1954 (and also 1961), a PTK actually only contains a single TK.
 You only have more than one TK if this is in the context of more than one SA (e.g. a PTKSA and a GTKSA).

-Proposed resolution:
+Proposed changes:

 Make the following changes: